lucasgcaldas/game-system/Article.md

     ...
 }
 ```
-To build an equipment was necessary an EquipmentsEnum, improveDamage, reduceDamage and inventorySpace.Was used polymorphism when one task is performed in different way, like in this code bellow
+To build equipment was necessary an EquipmentsEnum, improveDamage, reduceDamage and inventorySpace.Was used polymorphism when one task is performed in different way, like in this code bellow
 ```java
 public class Equipment {